jinq0123/rpcz/README.md

 Thread-Safety
 -------------
-Service stub and its connection are thread-safe and can be shared and used in any threads. server class is not thread-safe.
+Service stub and connection are thread-safe and can be shared and used in any threads. server class is not thread-safe.
 The callbacks will be run in multiple internal worker threads.